fonces/react-with-lazy/README.md

 ): T
 ```

-withLazy can specify a promise and an array as an argument
+withLazy can be used by specifying Component
 ```js
 withLazy<P extends LazyComponentProps>(
   Component: ComponentType<Omit<P, keyof LazyComponentProps>>